dotnet/designs/accepted/2020/workloads/workload-resolvers.md

 ## Experiences

-- Projects using workloads just work if the workloads are installed
+- Projects dependent on a workload just work if the workload is installed
 - When opening a project in Visual Studio where the project depends on a workload that is not installed, Visual Studio will use the in-product acquisition experience to pop up a dialog box that notifies the developer what workloads are required, where they can click through to install the workload.
 - When building a project from the command line where the project depends on a workload that is not installed, a friendly error message will be generated specifying which workloads are required, and how to install them (ie by running the VS installer)
 - Improve existing experiences involving SDK resolvers